-Revenues from all sources were approximately \$580,000 less than budgeted primarily because of lower enrollment.
-However, local revenue was grater than budgeted by approximately \$96,000 due to donations received during the year.
+Revenues from all sources were approximately \$589,000 less than budgeted primarily because of lower enrollment.

-Actual School expenditures were \$481,130 less than budgeted because of lower enrollment.
+Actual School expenditures were approximately \$540,000 less than budgeted because of lower enrollment, and the School closed early in March due to the Covid 19 pandemic.

-Total fund deficit of the General Fund was \$97,489 at June 30, 2019.
+Total fund balance of the General Fund was \$295,556 at June 30, 2020.